 5. What is included in the project?

-The Feasibility Study has concluded that the most cost-effective, sustainable and educationally appropriate solution is a new Stoneham High School.
-The proposed new building will be sited on the current Franklin Street property in the southeast corner, on what is currently a practice field.
+The Feasibility Study has concluded that the most cost-effective, sustainable and educationally appropriate solution is a new Stoneham High School while resulting in the least impact to the school and community during construction.
+The proposed new building will be sited on the current Franklin Street property in the southeast corner, on what is currently a practice field allowing the existing building to remain in operation.
 The building design is comprised of two wings, connected by Spartan Place on the first floor and a media bridge on the second floor.
 The east side of the building will house the District Offices, the High School offices, the Pre-Kindergarten Program, academic classrooms on the second and third floors, a gymnasium with an elevated walking track, and the food service and cafeteria area with access to Spartan Plaza, an outdoor seating and potentially classroom space.
 The west side of the building will be two stories with a state-of-the-art Auditorium with media spaces, music and choral class spaces and maker spaces.